MFA in Creative Writing

 Curriculum: Students complete advance reading and submit a project proposal for the trip.
 After returning to the United States, students turn in a piece of writing—fiction, creative nonfiction, or poetry—relating to or inspired by the travel experience and also submit a personal evaluation/summation of their participation in the project.
 Pass/fail grades are assigned.
 (A more detailed project description is provided in the fall preceding the residency.)

-Residency equivalency: Although the Ireland Residency replaces one on-campus residency*, students are currently still encouraged (but not required) to attend the subsequent summer residency, with tuition waived, paying only for room and board; if attending the summer on-campus residency, full participation is expected.
+Residency equivalency: Although the Ireland Residency replaces one on-campus residency*, students are strongly encouraged to attend the subsequent summer residency, with tuition waived, paying only for room and board, full participation in the summer on-campus residency is expected.

-Estimated costs beyond tuition: This amount includes lodging, events, and most transit costs (e.g. ferry and train tickets).
-Flight, meals & miscellany are not included here—estimates are $1100 for flight, $250 for meals, $100 for misc; amounts vary according to individual preferences.
+Estimated costs beyond tuition†: This amount includes lodging, events, and most transit costs (e.g. ferry and train tickets).
+Flight, meals & miscellany are not included here—estimates are $11500 for flight, $400 for meals, $200 for misc; amounts vary according to individual preferences.

 Costs lower the larger the group: